miaotsi/Accelerated-C-/README.md

 Expression: miaotsi.name, "." indicates that the latter is a property or function of the former.
 Statement: std:: string stars (10, '''); Then the result of stars.size() is 10, and the stars themselves contain ten '*'s.
 String direct quantity and output: std::string hello = "hello"; std:: string stars (100, '*'); std:: string name; All three represent string generation.

+*Nov 3
 **Loops and counters

 Output an unknown number of rows: control with while (r! s row)

+**Loops and counters

+Design the while statement: Ensure that the condition at the beginning of the first sentence is the real situation, and the condition is the real situation before the next loop begins.
+Output one line: When the length of the int is not satisfied, you can enter a string for a long character